akiross/sharedb-checklist/README.md

  - generate or don't generate random UIDs depending on server configuration;
  - multiple checklist;
  - better backend and embedding capabilities;
- - improved everything.
+ - improve all the thing!!1!

-## How to use
+## About users

 The `allowed.json` file contains a configuration that determine what users are allowed to join.